jedisct1/libsodium-doc/quickstart/README.md

 Verify the metadata when opening a signed plus encrypted message.

+If everything in this paragraph looks complicated, ignore it, and use distinct keys for encryption and signing.
+Easier, simpler, faster, more secure.

+Also keep in mind that with post-quantum schemes, key pairs for signature and encryption systems are completely different and incompatible.
+So, if only for future-proofing your applications and protocols, assuming that a single key pair can be used for both operations is not a good idea.

 ## How do I hide the length of a message?

 Use [padding](../helpers/padding.md).